Navid200/xDrip/docs/Nightscout/FD_Domains.md

 ## FreeDNS blocked domains
 [Google Cloud Nightscout](./GoogleCloud.md) >> FreeDNS blocked domains

 It has been reported that some hostnames are blocked by some schools or work networks.
+If you experience this, please [inform us](./GCNS_Support.md).
 It may be best to choose a domain that is not too popular.
 You can have a total of 5 different FreeDNS hostnames for free.

 Please log into [FreeDNS](https://freedns.afraid.org/menu/).
 Go to [subdomains](https://freedns.afraid.org/subdomain/).
 Click on Add.
 You will see the following from the domain pulldown menu.
 ![](./images/FD_Domains.png)